apollo

 How does the drug interact with Tenohep Tablet:

-Coadministration of Ketoprofen and Tenohep Tablet can increase the risk of developing kidney problems.
+Coadministration of Fenoprofen and Tenohep Tablet can increase the risk of kidney problems.

 How to manage the interaction:

-Taking Ketoprofen and Tenohep Tablet together can lead to an interaction, but it can be taken if your doctor advises.
-However, if you experience any symptoms like nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, shortness of breath, muscle cramps, dizziness, and irregular heart rhythm, contact your doctor immediately.
+Taking Fenoprofen and Tenohep Tablet together can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like nausea, vomiting, irregular urination, sudden weight gain or weight loss, muscle cramps, weakness, dizziness, confusion, and irregular heart rhythm, contact your doctor immediately.
 Do not discontinue any medications without consulting your doctor.

 How does the drug interact with Tenohep Tablet: